Mediatek-Cloud/mcs-resources/content/en/tutorial/communication_channels.md

 The MCS MQTT Broker also supports Retained message and Offline message as the MQTT standard defined.

-* Retained message:This message will be sent everytime a client is subscribe to the topic.
+* Retained message: This message will be sent everytime a client is subscribe to the topic.
 For example, a welcome message.
 * Offline message: This message will be keep in the broker if the client is offline, and sent to the client when it goes online.

 ### Keep Alive